Before We Get Married: Synopsis

 During a housewarming party, Haoyi invites Ziyuan and Kehuan to thank them.
 There, Kehuan kisses Weiwei while Ziyuan and Haoyi are gone.
 Weiwei reciprocates but quickly pulls away.
-He offers her a choice of staying and waiting for their significant others or running away together.
+He offers her the choice of staying and waiting for their significant others or running away together.
 Before she can answer, Ziyuan and Haoyi return.
 Haoyi proposes to Weiwei, and Kehuan is devastated when Weiwei accepts his proposal.
 Realizing that he can not spend the rest of his life with Ziyuan, Kehuan breaks up with her.

 Haoyi is later offered a higher paying job and resigns, leaving Weiwei upset that he would not discuss such an important decision with her.
 Their relationship is further strained when he leaves for Shanghai for half a year, postponing their wedding.
-Kehuan comforts her while she battles loneliness and feeling unloved by Haoyi.
-Though Weiwei is determined to distance herself from Kehuan, a work related trip brings them together and their bond grows stronger.
+Kehuan comforts Weiwei while she battles loneliness and feeling unloved by Haoyi.
+Though Weiwei is determined to distance herself from Kehuan, a work-related trip brings them together and their bond grows stronger.
 She almost sleeps with Kehuan but stops after receiving a phone call from Haoyi.
 She admits her feelings for Kehuan but because she cares for Haoyi, she is unwilling to break off the engagement.
 To mend her and Haoyi's relationship, she flies to Shanghai and realizes that he has never truly understood her or her plans for the future.
 She breaks off the engagement and travels back to Taipei, where Kehuan attempts to start a relationship with her.
 Their attempts at being together is complicated by Ziyuan and Haoyi's unwillingness to let them go, and their new roles in Kehuan and Weiwei's work project.

-In the end, Weiwei and Kehuan resigns from their position.
+In the end, Weiwei and Kehuan resign from their positions.
 Weiwei decides that she must discover herself before starting a relationship with Kehuan, who vows to wait for her.
 They are finally reunited at a friend's wedding where Weiwei offers to take Kehuan out on a date.